pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 2. When `--tz` is not available, TiCDC tries to read the time zone set by the `TZ` environment variable.
 3. When the `TZ` environment variable is not available, TiCDC uses the default time zone of the machine.

+## What is the default behavior of TiCDC if I create a replication task without specifying the configuration file in `--config`?

+If you use the `cdc cli changefeed create` command without specifying the `-config` parameter, TiCDC creates the replication task in the following default behaviors:

+* Replicates all tables except system tables
+* Disables the Old Value feature
+* Skips replicating tables that do not contain [valid indexes](/ticdc/ticdc-overview.md#restrictions)

 ## How do I handle the incompatibility issue of configuration files caused by TiCDC upgrade?

 Refer to [Notes for compatibility](/ticdc/manage-ticdc.md#notes-for-compatibility).